meta-company/makex/documents/source/syntax-actions.md

     Makex may a adopt a "strict" mode where all shell scripting is disabled.

-  By default, Makex will use the detected/system shell (usually, `sh`, or the Bourne Shell).
+  By default, Makex will use the detected/system shell (usually, `sh`, or the Bourne Shell `bash`).
 A shell can be specified in configuration, but it's recommened to leave it to autodetect based on platform.

   The passed script is prefixed with a preamble by default: